-Their nine children were Jacob Sturtz, Adam C. Sturtz, Margaret Moss, John Sturtz, Catherine Jane "Kate" Moss, Lydia Sheets, Benjamin F. Sturtz, Elizabeth "Lizzie" Ellis and Susan Ann Eikenberry.
+Their nine children were Jacob Sturtz, Adam C. Sturtz, Margaret Moss, John Sturtz, Katherine Jane "Kate" Moss, Lydia Sheets, Benjamin F. Sturtz, Elizabeth "Lizzie" Ellis and Susan Ann Eikenberry.

 The year they were married, Solomon and Elizabeth migrated to Ohio, settling in Muskingum County.
 After a period of time, in 1852, they pushed into Indiana and after three years, in the spring of 1855, relocated further west to Iowa, with family lore stating that they traveled by covered wagon.
 They arrived there in Carroll County about the same time as Rev. Philip Moss, a Baptist minister who had come from Indiana.
 The Sturtz's daughter later married the Mosses' son.
 In October 1855, just several months after settling there, Solomon acquired a farm of 160 acres from the federal government.